-What is The REF?
+What is The Research Excellence Framework (REF)?
 The REF is a UK national evaluation of research quality led by the Higher Education Funding Council for England (HEFCE). it is, usually, run every 5 years.
-To find out more, see about the last REF 2014.
+To find out more, see REF 2021.

 Since April 2013 funding councils which are part of RCUK require articles published in peer reviewed journals or conference proceedings to be open access.
 The RCUK open access policy states:

 "Our vision is for all users to be able to read published research papers in an electronic format and to search for and re‐use (including download) the content of published research papers, both manually and using automated tools (such as those for text and data mining), provided that any such re‐use is subject to full and proper attribution." (see RCUK Policy on Open Access and Supporting Guidance)

 Many other funding bodies have similar open access requirements.
 See our list of funding bodies for more information or visit the Sherpa Juliet web site which provides full details of requirements for each funder.